 When it comes to solo female travel in Europe, Italy is relatively typical.

-This makes solo female travel, Italy – a must!
+This makes solo female travel, Italy – a perfectly good idea!

-However, the safety issue is genuine and not necessarily aimed only at traveling alone in Italy as a woman.
-Theft is hugely common – my car has been broken into every time I’ve been to Italy (once when parked right in front of a police station).
+Let’s face it, petty crime is plentiful – my car has been broken into every time I’ve been to Italy (once when parked right in front of a police station).
+And I know several people who have lost their handbags and wallets to thieves.

-I’d also be careful of shoulder bags since men riding ‘motorini’ – scooters – can grab your purse and scoot away faster than you can yell thief!
+- Watch your handbag.
+Snatch and run artists are known to ride by on their ‘motorini’ – scooters – grab your purse and scoot away faster than you can yell thief!
 The same goes for travel handbags on the bus or even in posh neighborhoods, where the mother of a friend of mine had her purse grabbed by a man on a scooter and fell as a result.

+- Stay aware.
 Watch out for groups of street beggars, especially children who look poor and unkempt.
-Usually, it’s a scam.
+Often, this is a scam.

 A bit about Italian culture and life

-This is only a tiny glimpse of famous world designers who happen to be from Italy: Armani, Cavalli, Dolce & Gabbana, Ferragamo, Fendi, Gucci, Missoni, Prada, Versace… and that’s just in fashion.
+Here’s the tiniest glimpse of the famous world designers who happen to be from Italy: Armani, Cavalli, Dolce & Gabbana, Ferragamo, Fendi, Gucci, Missoni, Prada, Versace… and that’s just in fashion.

 For automobile, design thinks Ferrari, Lamborghini, Maserati, and Alfa Romeo – and to this mix, you can add Bulgari (jewelry), Bialetti (industrial design – you know, the little stovetop espresso machine?), and Sottsass (furniture).